 Most reports of dampness are actually due to condensation.
 This is caused when moisture carried by warm air reaches a cold surface and makes the surface damp.

 Condensation can cause damage to decorations, floor coverings, clothes and bedding.
-Residents of buildings with damp or mould are at increased risk of experiencing health problems such as breathing problems, allergies and asthma, so it is important to prevent and treat damp and mould as soon as possible.
+Residents of buildings with damp or mould are at increased risk of experiencing health problems such as breathing problems, allergies and asthma.
+It is important to prevent and treat damp and mould as soon as possible.

 It is your responsibility to deal with pest problems such as fleas, wasps, bees and vermin such as mice and rats.
+Once the pest problem has been solved, we can help with blocking up access holes.
+Please contact us for more information.
 For more information about how to deal with pests please contact your local Environmental Health Department.

 If you own a car or motorbike and park it in a car park or bay we have provided, you must make sure it is roadworthy, properly taxed, licensed and insured.
-You must not park commercial vehicles, caravans, boats and trailers on any of our properties unless you have our written permission.
+You must not park commercial vehicles, caravans, boats and trailers on any of our properties.

 You must also not: